Customer Service in Spain – FYI, it’s not the world’s greatest

 It was closed for a while, and I hadn’t really needed to go in anyway.

-When I finally did, I found that the customer service area had been replaced by a waiting room with a coffee machine and those hard modern couches in geometric shapes… totally uncomfortable, but totally modern.
+When I finally did, I found that the customer service area had been replaced by a waiting room with a coffee machine and those hard modern couches in odd geometric shapes… totally uncomfortable, but totally modern.
 It looks like a hotel lobby more than a branch office.

 At the door, there’s now an iPad where you have to enter your name, National ID and reason for visit in order to get a number.